 Dutch investor compensation scheme

-The Dutch investor compensation scheme is available to investors investing through a Dutch financial corporation.
-Financial corporations are banks, investment firms and investment fund managers that are also authorised to manage private assets.
-To be covered by the Dutch investor compensation scheme, they must be located in the Netherlands or have a European branch in the Netherlands.
+The Dutch investor compensation scheme is available to investors who invest through a Dutch financial institution, such as a bank, an investment firm or a manager of investment institutions that is also allowed to manage individual portfolios.
+Financial corporations are banks, investment firms and investment fund managers that are also authorized to manage private assets.
+This can be a financial institution based in the Netherlands or a European branch of a Dutch financial institution.

 Foreign investor compensation